VictorTaillieu/chess-openings/README.md

 ## Description

-This project is an interactive web application that allows users to explore statistics about popular chess openings.
+This project is an interactive web application that allows users to explore statistics about popular chess openings presented on [Hanging Pawns](https://www.youtube.com/@HangingPawns/playlists) YouTube channel.
 The data is obtained from the [Lichess API](https://lichess.org/api).
 The application is written in [Python](https://www.python.org/) using the [Dash](https://dash.plotly.com/) framework.

 ## Usage